Esther-Ye/EC463-EEMiniProject/Report.md

 4. We then run the wifi_scan.py in the senior design lab and collected data for 100 data points and used wifi_plot.py to observe how the data is plotted (time vs. quantity).
 The plot showed that at most it was able to detect 8 objects (wifi points) at a time and they were moving relatively fast since the plot did not remain constant for a longer than 2 minutes.
 ![Image of wifi scan](https://github.com/Esther-Ye/EC463-EEMiniProject/blob/main/Wifi-Scan-09-15-21-1209/09-15-21-1209.png)
-5. In sum, we were able to familiarize ourselves with the raspberry pi interface (how to set up the OS and connect to a computer via SSH), the python IDE and how to get code running, and think about how data can be collected and organized for multiple purposes.
+5. In summary, we were able to familiarize ourselves with the raspberry pi interface (how to set up the OS and connect to a computer via SSH), the python IDE and how to get code running, and think about how data can be collected and organized for multiple purposes.

 *For the JSON files and screenshot of the plot or results, please check the other folders.